Premier Anomaly: A Framework for Beating SPY Year After Year

 Modular Script Architecture

-The Q72 Stratum Index consists of multiple algorithms that measure relative and absolute momentum across varying timeframes.
+The Stratum Modular ETF strategy consists of multiple algorithms that measure relative and absolute momentum across varying timeframes.
 Script 1 might allocate 10% to an equities ETF, while Script 2 might allocate 10% to a defensive ETF, and so on.
 The final strategy combines the outputs of all the scripts, resulting in a balanced and diversified portfolio.

 Methodology